shafi-tux/zero-touch-deployment-architecture/README.md

   _Automated CI/CD Execution_: Push code to GitHub.
 The pipeline will automatically connect, inject the private network routes, and spin up the distributed application.

-    Teardown: Run terraform destroy to cleanly wipe all cloud resources and prevent idle billing. branch.
+  _Teardown_: Run terraform destroy to cleanly wipe all cloud resources and prevent idle billing. branch.
 GitHub Actions will handle the SSH connection, code pull, and container orchestration automatically.